Valve Corporation: Valve Index and virtual reality

 At the Game Developers Conference in March 2015, Valve and Taiwanese electronics company HTC unveiled SteamVR and the HTC Vive—a virtual reality platform and a virtual reality headset.
 The platform would be distinguished by its "Lighthouse" motion tracking system, where sensors on the headset and its included motion controllers read the position of two base station devices mounted in the play area.
 This would allow for "room-scale" VR experiences, where the player would not be required to remain in a stationary position in front of a camera and would be able to freely walk around the space.

 In November 2017, Microsoft added beta support for the SteamVR service for Windows Mixed Reality headsets.
-In June 2019, Valve released their own VR headset, known as the Valve Index, positioned as a higher-end device with wider field of view and higher refresh rate.
+In June 2019, Valve released its own VR headset, known as the Valve Index, positioned as a higher-end device with wider field of view and higher refresh rate.
 They were accompanied by updated motion controllers, which are strapped against the user's palms and have sensors to detect input pressure and individual fingers.
 In November 2025, Valve announced the Steam Frame, a standalone VR headset.